georgemandis/remote-working-list/README.md

 - Add taxonomies for better organization.
 For example, the WordPress-specific sites might not be relevant to everyone
 - Organize the job sites into specific categories
 - Provide a separate list (?) for job networks that require sign-up to join or where freelancers and remote-workers create profiles to advertise themselves to organizations looking to hire.
-- Extend the npm scripts to allow return subsets of CSV lists — rss feeds only, no feeds, queries, other option?
+- Extend the npm scripts to allow return subsets of CSV lists — RSS feeds only, no feeds, queries, other option?
 Perhaps even pull recent job posts from the feed and return them?